Art during British Rule

 Architecture during British Rule

-, formerly Calcutta, during British rule in India were overwhelming in every aspect of daily existence.
+Architectural developments of Kolkata, formerly Calcutta, during British rule in India were overwhelming in every aspect of daily existence.
 Reconstruction of Kolkata during British rule can be called a mandatory affair, which the British had to accomplish in their rule of colonialism.
 Kolkata was the erstwhile capital city under English administration, paving the way for architectural renovations and reconstructions.
 To suit the taste of passing years, several monuments were demolished to be rebuilt.
 Such was the impact that natives even tried to change their architectural tastes to a British one.
-Lord Wellesley
+Lord Wellesley and Lord Curzon can be called the harbingers of architectural overhauling in this extremely momentous city.
+Kolkata was perhaps the most eventful city, which was turned into a complete colonial and westernised place, just to suit the tastes of British masters.
+The government house falls into this category, as well as the historical building up of St. Paul's Cathedral, Kolkata.

 Architectural developments of New Delhi during British rule in India were tremendous still to this day, if one leaves aside the Mughal architectures.
 The pace and momentum with which British generals took up the task to reconstruct Delhi was indeed praiseworthy.
 As New Delhi was declared the capital city after Kolkata, the imperial city was never the same again, adopting a perfect colonial appearance.
 War memorials were built up in honour; churches of gothic architecture came into being.
 Architects were called from England for this sole purpose of supreme importance to generals.